iamfranco/MarsRoverChallenge/README.md

 so that if a vehicle is currently at coordinates $(3, 4)$ and facing **north** and is about to "move forward", then its next coordinates after moving forward would be:
 $$\texttt{next coordinates} = (3, 4) + \texttt{north} = (3, 4) + (0, 1) = (3, 5)$$
-So the c# code for "moving forward" can written as:
+So the c# code for "moving forward" can be written as:

 ```c#
 nextCoordinates = currentCoordinates + currentDirection.GetMovementVector();
 ```

-Doing this whole "overload the `+` operator for `Coordinates` and have an extension method to turn `Direction` into `Coordinates`" saves me from writing switch statements on the part of code that applies the "moving forward" action, which would be in a completely different file from the `Coordinates` file.
+Doing this whole "overload the `+` operator for `Coordinates` and have an extension method to turn `Direction` into `Coordinates`" thing saves me from writing switch statements on the part of code that applies the "moving forward" action, which would be in a completely different file from the `Coordinates` file.

 Although the extension method `GetMovementVector()` also uses switch statements, it is at least in the same file as the `Direction` enum, so if later on we decided to change the way we define `Direction`, we can do the appropriate adjustment to the `GetMovementVector` in the same file.

-### Design Decision on `PlateauBase`, `VehicleBase`, `IInstructionReader` and `IPositionStringConverter`
+## Design Decision on `PlateauBase`, `VehicleBase`, `IInstructionReader` and `IPositionStringConverter`

 From the UML, we can see that `PlateauBase` and `VehicleBase` are abstract classes, and `IInstructionReader` and `IPositionStringConverter` are interfaces.

-In particular, other classes can only interact with their concrete subclass through them.
-For example, the `AppController` class doesn't interact directly with the `Rover` class, instead `AppController` interacts with `VehicleBase` which is the parent class of `Rover`.
+In particular, other classes can only interact with their concrete subclasses through them.
+For example, the `AppController` class doesn't interact directly with the `Rover` class, instead `AppController` interacts with `VehicleBase` which is the abstract base class of `Rover`.

 This is to make **plateau**, **vehicle**, **instructionReader** and **positionStringConverter** easily "extendable" by users.
 For example, if a user wants to model a "Tesla" as a vehicle in this application, then they would just need to: